luuply/changes/20200521/README.md

 On a school's page, save the _program_, not the _school_.
 For example, if I save the men's lacrosse page, I want to only save men's lacrosse program, not the school's entire athletic program.

 ### Software Manual

+We'd like to remind you that we still need a software manual.
+At the least, it needs to include:

+- Installation instructions
+- How to add or remove schools
+- How to add or remove sports
+- How to manually remove reviews and comments that don't meet our community guidelines
+- How to manually add or remove accounts
+- Basic troubleshooting